Colombo Dockyard

-Colombo Dockyard PLC (CDPLC) is a ship building company in Sri Lanka and is based in Colombo.
+Colombo Dockyard PLC (CDPLC) is a ship building company in Sri Lanka and it is based in Colombo.
 It has built both military and civilian vessels for both local and overseas clients.

 History

-Colombo Dockyard established its operations in 1974 and is one of Sri Lanka's engineering facilities in the business of ship repair, shipbuilding, heavy engineering and offshore engineering.
-It is situated within the Port of Colombo, thus having the benefits of a deep water harbour.
+Colombo Dockyard, established its operations in 1974 and is one of Sri Lanka's engineering facilities in the business of ship repair, ship building, heavy engineering and offshore engineering.
+It is situated within the Port of Colombo, thus having the benefits of a deep water harbor.